Connect with others who understand.

 Radiation

-Radiation therapy is often administered following an operation to kill off any remaining breast cancer cells that may have been missed by treatment.
+Radiation therapy is often administered following an operation to eliminate any remaining breast cancer cells that treatment may have missed.

 Lymph Node Dissection

 Lymph nodes containing cancer cells must also be removed.
-An axillary lymph node dissection is done to remove the lymph nodes in the armpit.
-The procedure is usually performed at the same time as a mastectomy.
+An axillary lymph node dissection gets rid of the lymph nodes in the armpit and is usually performed at the same time as a mastectomy.

 Hormonal Therapy

-Hormone receptor-positive stage 3 breast cancers can be treated with hormonal therapy drugs such as tamoxifen or exemestane (sold as Aromasin), which specifically target the hormone receptors.
+Some breast cancers have proteins called hormone receptors on the surface of their cells, with estrogen and progesterone receptors playing a role in breast cancer progression.
+Hormone receptor-positive stage 3 breast cancer can be treated with hormonal therapy drugs such as tamoxifen or exemestane (Aromasin), which target the hormone receptors.

-Targeted therapy drugs work by stopping the function of a particular protein or group of proteins.
-HER2 is a protein that is present at high levels in some breast cancers and affects how the cancer grows.
-HER2-positive stage 3 cancers may be treated with drugs that specifically target the HER2 protein.
+Targeted therapy and immunotherapy drugs work by stopping the function of a particular protein or group of proteins.
+This approach may be recommended to help reduce the risk of breast cancer recurring (returning).
+For instance, HER2 is present at high levels in some breast cancers and affects how the cancer grows.

-If breast cancer cells are negative for ER, PR, and HER2, the cancer is called triple-negative breast cancer.
-Triple-negative breast cancer is difficult to treat effectively with standard treatments, so newer forms of treatment like immunotherapy may be used to improve outcomes.
+If breast cancer cells are negative for ER, PR, and HER2, the cancer is called triple-negative breast cancer (TNBC).
+TNBC is difficult to treat effectively with standard treatments, so newer approaches such as immunotherapy may be used to improve outcomes.

-Immunotherapy drugs work by interacting with a person’s immune system so that it can recognize and fight the cancer cells.
-Pembrolizumab (sold as Keytruda) is an immunotherapy drug that can be used along with chemotherapy to treat triple-negative stage 3 breast cancer that has returned or spread after surgery.
+Immunotherapy drugs interact with the immune system to help it recognize and fight cancer cells.
+Pembrolizumab (Keytruda) is an immunotherapy used alongside chemotherapy to treat triple-negative stage 3 breast cancer that has returned or spread after surgery.

 Prognosis for Stage 3 Breast Cancer

-Overall, stage 3 breast cancer has a somewhat favorable prognosis with a five-year survival rate as high as 86 percent.
-This means 86 percent of people with the condition live at least five years after being diagnosed.
-This rate can vary depending on the exact substage of cancer.
-For instance, IBC has a markedly lower survival rate, closer to 41 percent.
+Overall, stage 3 breast cancer has a somewhat favorable prognosis, with a five-year relative survival rate as high as 86 percent, according to the National Cancer Institute.
+This means that after their diagnosis, people with this type of breast cancer are 86 percent as likely as those without cancer to live for at least five years.
+This rate can vary depending on the exact substage and type of breast cancer.
+For instance, inflammatory breast cancer has a markedly lower survival rate, closer to 50 percent.

 Talk With Others Who Understand

 Have you or a loved one been diagnosed with stage 3 breast cancer?
-Share your experiences in the comments below, or start a conversation by posting on MyBCTeam.
+Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.